 If you're writing a lengthy eNewsletter, it used to be common practice to create a table of contents at the top, then have it link down to various sections within your email.

-Sadly, many email clients (Gmail, Outlook.com, etc) have dropped support for this function.
-As such, we no longer support it either with an automated / out-of-the-box solution - as it would have been broken for recipients of your email.
+Sadly, many email clients (Gmail, Yahoo, Outlook online, etc) have dropped support for this function.
+As such, we no longer support it either with an automated / out-of-the-box solution - as it would have been 'broken' for many of your email recipients.

 Shorter Is Better: The Benefits of Concise Content

 Marketing & email design best practice says it's better to keep your emails concise.
 One way to do this could be to feature teasers for your various articles and then linking off to the full read elsewhere, such as on your website or intranet.